SiobhanP1/tm-club-survey-analysis/README.md

 ### Future Features

 * Create a method within the 'Club' class that calculates the percentage of members that participated in the survey.
+* Include a more user-friendly error message for invalid string or float input.

 ## Data Model